Pope Francis Pledges To End Catholic Church Cover-Ups Of Sexual Abuse

 A Vatican official told Reuters that Francis’s letter marks the first time a pope has addressed all of the world’s 1.2 billion Catholics about sexual abuse.
 Past letters on different scandals have been addressed to bishops and faithful in individual countries.

-In addition to the recent Pennsylvania case, the Church is also facing sexual abuse scandals in a number of countries, including the United States, Chile and Australia.
+In addition to the recent Pennsylvania case, the church is also facing sexual abuse scandals in a number of countries, including the United States, Chile, and Australia.
 The letter also comes just days before the pope is set to visit Ireland, which is still reeling from the effects of its own abuse crisis.

 The U.S. church has also recently been hit by revelations in connection with Cardinal Theodore McCarrick, who resigned last month amid allegations he abused seminarians and minors, the Washington Post reported.
 Despite the reports brought forth by two New Jersey dioceses that they paid out settlements in response to McCarrick’s alleged misconduct, McCarrick was able to climb the church’s hierarchy, becoming one of the U.S. church’s most powerful figures,